landaire/landaire.github.io/content/2024-07-28-reflective-pe-loader-for-xbox.md

     teb
 }

-/// Patches the module list to change the old image name to the new image name.
+/// Patches the module list to change the hijacked module's DLL base and entrypoint.
+///
+/// TODO: Patch image name.
 ///
 /// This is useful to ensure that a program that depends on `GetModuleHandle*`
 /// doesn't fail simply because its module is not found